aadr1024/molecule-semantic-search/README.md

 ### MacOS

 1. **Open Terminal**
-2. **Generate SSH Key**: Generate a new SSH key by running the following command.
+1. **Generate SSH Key**: Generate a new SSH key by running the following command.
 Replace `your_email@example.com` with your GitHub email.
     ```bash
     EMAIL="your_email@example.com"
-    ssh-keygen -t rsa -b 4096 -C $EMAIL
+    ssh-keygen -t ed25519 -C $EMAIL
     ```
-3. **Save SSH Key**: When prompted to enter a file to save the key, press Enter to accept the default file location.
+1. **Save SSH Key**: When prompted to enter a file to save the key, press Enter to accept the default file location.
-4. **Add SSH Key to SSH-Agent**: Start the SSH agent and add your key to it.
+1. **Add SSH Key to SSH-Agent**: Start the SSH agent and add your key to it.
     ```bash
     eval "$(ssh-agent -s)"
     ssh-add -K ~/.ssh/id_rsa
     ```
-5. **Copy SSH Key to Clipboard**: Run the following command to copy the public SSH key to your clipboard.
+1. **Copy SSH Key to Clipboard**: Run the following command to copy the public SSH key to your clipboard.
     ```bash
     pbcopy < ~/.ssh/id_rsa.pub
     ```
-6. **Add SSH Key to GitHub Account**:
+1. **Add SSH Key to GitHub Account**:
     - Go to GitHub and log into your account.
     - Click on your profile picture -> Settings -> SSH and GPG keys.
     - Click on the "New SSH key" button and paste your copied public SSH key into the "Key" field.